Diamond Wedding Rings and Jewellery Melbourne

 Three-stone rings called trilogy rings are popular, along with halo rings (perimetre of diamonds surrounding the centre stone), and timeless designs (a few diamonds set into the band).
 Diamonds are held in the ring through different types of setting styles - the three most commonly used setting styles are prong/claw set, bezel set and channel set.
 Prong/claw settings are the most popular setting style for diamond jewellery.
 The prong setting consists of four or six claws that hold the diamond securely in place, revealing the body of the diamond and allowing the maximum amount of light to enter from all angles.

-Need a diamond specialist to help you
+Need a diamond specialist to help you?

-choose the perfect engagement ring?
+Choose the perfect engagement ring?